purnamididuddi/capstone_final_hospital_resource_mgmt/README.md

 |<span style='background:yellow'> Model 9 | Adaboost to compensate for high bias | {'boost__n_estimators': 25} | 30 | 36.96/37.32/37.38 | 37.38 |
 |<span style='background:yellow'> Model 10 | Gradientboost to compensate for high bias | {'gboost__n_estimators': 200} | 30 | 41.58/41.3/41.19 | 41.19 |
 |<span style='background:yellow'> Model 11 | RandomForests with deep trees to compensate for high variance | {'n_estimators': 50  'max_depth': 100} | 30 | 99.81/33.98/33.79 | 33.79 |

+### Recommendation:
+Model 5 and Model 10 in the above table, have the highest predictive capability of all the models.

+If I were to recommend using a model, I would recommend Model 10, because of the fact that it is an ensemble technique and a better diverse model compared to a single decision tree.

 ### Summary of the findings:
 #### From the Data Understanding stage: